Socialism in the United States: 1960s–1970s: New Left and social unrest

-Dr. Martin Luther King was the leader of the Civil Rights Movement, which emphasized nonviolence in the struggle for social justice and to give Black Americans equal rights under the law.
+Dr. Martin Luther King was a leader of the Civil Rights Movement, which emphasized nonviolence in demonstrating for social justice and to give Black Americans equal rights under the law.
 According to David J. Garrow, King in private conversation "made it clear to close friends that economically speaking he considered himself what he termed a Marxist, largely because he believed with increasing strength that American society needed a radical redistribution of wealth and economic power to achieve even a rough form of social justice."
 King, in 1966, "rejected the idea of piecemeal reform within the existing socio-economic structure.
 Only at that time did he become persuaded that capitalism is the common determinant linking together racism, economic oppression, and militarism."
 There is conflicting interpretation by scholars who view King's radicalization of thought as being a result of experience and pressure from the Black Power Movement or whether it was rooted in his formative experience at Morehouse College.
 It is speculated that King read Karl Marx as a college student.
 Nevertheless, King began to push for a more socialistic platform during his time as the leader of the Poor People's Campaign.
 He began pushing for policies such as a guaranteed annual income, constitutional amendments to secure social and economic equality, and greatly expanded public housing.
 In addition, he advocated for a jobs guarantee, a living wage and universal healthcare.
 King was transitioning from the leader who led campaigns for civil rights and racial justice, to a campaign that was more anti-Capitalistic, anti-War, and a full frontal attack on the war on poverty.
 In a 1961 speech to the Negro American Labor Council, King declared, "Call it democracy, or call it democratic socialism, but there must be a better distribution of wealth within this country for all God's children."